Trevor Stamp, 4th Baron Stamp

 Trevor Charles Bosworth Stamp, 4th Baron Stamp, FRCP (18 September 1935 – 20 October 2022) was a British medical doctor and hereditary peer.

+Like his father, Trevor Stamp, 3rd Baron Stamp, he was educated at The Leys School and Gonville and Caius College, Cambridge, before going on to postgraduate study at Yale University and further medical training at St Mary's Hospital.
 He was consultant physician and director of the Department of Bone and Mineral Metabolism, Institute of Orthopaedics, at the Royal National Orthopaedic Hospital, 1974–1999, and has been honorary consultant physician (retired) since then.
-He succeeded his father Trevor Stamp, 3rd Baron Stamp as Baron Stamp in 1987.
+He succeeded his father as Baron Stamp in 1987.
 The House of Lords Act 1999 removed the right of hereditary peers to sit in the House of Lords.